-The condition usually progresses slowly over time.
-You may feel fine with mitral valve stenosis, or you may have mild symptoms for decades.
-Symptoms of mitral valve stenosis typically appear between the ages of 15 and 40, but they can occur at any age — even during childhood.
+Mitral valve stenosis usually worsens slowly.
+You may not have any symptoms, or you may have mild ones for many years.
+Symptoms of mitral valve stenosis can occur at any age — even during childhood.

 - Shortness of breath, especially with activity or when you lie down

 - Swollen feet or legs

 - Sensations of a fast, fluttering or pounding heartbeat

 - Dizziness or fainting

 - Irregular heart sound, also called a heart murmur